pneumacoin/pneumacoin.github.io/pneuma/PNEUMA Whitepaper-05.26.25.md

     - Albedo

-    - LOBSTR

-    - **Future Integration:** Vessel (custom app under development)
+    - **LOBSTR (Primary wallet being used for onboarding)**

+    - **Vessel App (Under development):** Will eventually become the default wallet for PNEUMA usage and distribution

 ### Smart Features

 - **Trustlines:** Required for users to hold or transact with PNEUMA

-- **Issuance Tithe:** 10% of every Pneuma Coin ever created (14,400) will be distributed to Zambian-Based Ministries throughout its lifetime.
-The current goal is 200 coins distributed to 72 ministries as seen fit by leadership in Carrier Inspiration Ministries.

 - **Future Capability (Planned):**

-    - Automatic Pneuma distribution linked to real-time ministry events logged within the Vessel App
+    - Automated distribution of both **PNEUMA** and **SODE** tokens based on logged ministry actions within the Vessel App

-    - Event-based disbursement tracking to support gospel accountability and transparency
+    - Event-based disbursement tracking to ensure real-time gospel accountability and enable live cooperation between ministry workers across various locations
+    - Streamlined exchange in the Vessel App for easy liquidity pool funding, CIMCO/PNEUMA Exchange and real time ministry updates from ministry workers.

 PNEUMA is built with simplicity, gospel mission alignment, and scalability in mind, using trusted infrastructure to ensure accessibility and long-term utility.

 ---
 ## 10. Disclaimer

 The PNEUMA token is a faith-driven tool designed to serve spiritual and community-centered goals.
 It is important to clarify its intended scope and limitations.